The Bible says that Jesus “was put to death in the flesh but made alive in the spirit.” (1 Peter 3:18)

-Jesus did not take the same flesh he was sacrificed in but did manifest in various fleshly bodies and many times without the wounds.
-Mary Magdalene, a faithful follower of Jesus went to the tomb for the purpose of dressing his wounds.
+Since Jesus became a life-giving spirit, he manifested in various fleshly bodies and many times without the wounds.
+Consider the account of Mary Magdalene, a faithful follower of Jesus Christ who went to the tomb for the purpose of dressing his wounds.
 Notice the account, "After saying this, she turned around and saw Jesus standing there, but she did not realize that it was Jesus.
 Jesus said to her: “Woman, why are you weeping?
 Whom are you looking for?”
 She, thinking it was the gardener, said to him: “Sir, if you have carried him off, tell me where you have laid him, and I will take him away.”
 Jesus said to her: “Mary!”
 On turning around, she said to him in Hebrew:“Rab·boʹni!” (which means “Teacher!”) - John 20:14-16

 1) Obviously Jesus wasn't resurrected in the same flesh that was sacrificed.

-2) No Wounds, otherwise she would have noticed who this person was...
+2) No Wounds, otherwise Mary Magdalene would have noticed who this person was...

 Account continues: "Moreover, some women from among us also astonished us, for they went early to the tomb and when they did not find his body, they came saying that they had also seen a supernatural sight of angels, who said he is alive."
 (Luke 24:22-23)